AlekseyCherepanov/john-devkit/README.md

   * try kernel splitting
   * loop unrolling (full and partial)

 There is no documentation for dsl and bytecode.
+It is not obvious how many times everything will be changed drastically.

 ## Usage

 Current usage is very limited.
-Example of test for current sha-512:
+Example of test for current sha-512 (using bitslice):

-`$ CAND=MAXLENGTHAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA time bash -c 'python t.py "$1" > t.c && gcc -Wfatal-errors t.c && ./a.out $CAND && printf $CAND | sha512sum | perl -pe "s/.{16}/$& /g"' --`
+`$ CAND=MAXLENGTHAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA time bash -c 'python format_standalone_sha256.py "$1" "$2" > t.c && echo "hi there $?" && gcc -Wfatal-errors t.c && ./a.out "$CAND" && printf '%s' "$CAND" | sha256sum | perl -pe "s/.{8}/$& /g"' -- '' b`

 ## Other approaches